centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 ### Activate IP Restrictions

 You can activate IP Restrictions for both: Your account and the above described User Role.
 Find instructions on how to do that for the restrictive User Role as described [here](#create-a-role-user).
+We recommend doing that.

 You can do that for your Account by logging in to our Control Panel ([OT&E](https://account-ote.hexonet.net), [LIVE](https://account.hexonet.net)).
 Then click on your user name at the top right of the page and then navigate to `Settings > Security`.
 There, click on `IP Restrictions` and follow that wizard.